 Pixel Art

 Pixel art emerged as a popular artistic style in the 1980s due to the limitations of early gaming systems.
 This art form involves the creation of images using a limited number of pixels, resulting in a blocky, low-resolution aesthetic.
 Artists had to work with a restricted color palette and carefully place each pixel to create recognizable characters, objects, and environments.
-The charm of pixel art lies in its simplicity, and this nostalgic style continues to inspire game developers today.
+These pixelated images, known as sprites, were the building blocks of retro game visuals.
+Designers had to be incredibly creative within these constraints, leading to the iconic, stylized look of games from this era.

 Popular Genres and Themes